-Louisburg College, in cooperation with local high schools, offers dual enrollment for students who have completed their junior year of high school.
+In cooperation with local high schools, Louisburg College offers dual enrollment for students who have completed their junior year of high school.
 The college designed this program for students who, in the opinion of their high school principal or counselor, have the aptitude and maturity to succeed while being concurrently enrolled in high school and college.

 Students considering applying for this program should take the SAT or ACT during their junior year in high school.

 Students planning to enroll during the summer term immediately following completion of their junior year should submit a transcript showing work completed through the first semester of their junior year.
-Then at the end of the term students should submit a supplementary transcript showing the balance of their high school course work.
+Students should submit a supplementary transcript showing the balance of their high school coursework at the end of the term.

 Applicants to this program must: